 Wooden Lawn Chairs

 That's not to say these chairs don't have charm.
-Back in the days before do-it-yourself was an actual term and a badge of honor, our fathers, grandfathers and great-grandfathers would get ahold of some... chair-makin' instructions from a handyman's how-to book or magazine and whip up one of these fine-looking garden chairs over a weekend.
-Guys back then had skills—either learned from their male relatives or woodshop class—and it was the male version of sewing clothes for the family.
-It's just what you did.Continue to 5 of 7 below.
+Back in the days before do-it-yourself was an actual term and a badge of honor, our fathers, grandfathers, and great-grandfathers would get ahold of some chair-making instructions from a handyman's how-to book or magazine and whip up one of these fine-looking garden chairs over a weekend.
+Guys back then had skills—either learned from their relatives or woodshop class.
+It's just what you did and social media wasn't around to capture it.

 Patio Chair Plant Holder